We have compiled a handy list of answers to some of our most frequently asked questions.

 To update your supporter details please send us an email or give us a call on 0800 600 700.

-Oxfam Unwrapped is a unique collection of gift ideas that help you give something special to your friends or family, while supporting someone in need.
-For example, gifts include safe water, to goats, to training for a farmer to grow resilient crops.
-Your friends will receive a card detailing the present you bought them, and your donation goes to those who need it most.
-Find out more and shop for gifts on the Oxfam Unwrapped website.
+Oxfam Unwrapped is our programme where you can "gift" someone a donation to Oxfam.
+You can choose from our collection of beautiful physical cards or digital e-cards and we'll send it to your loved one, sharing details about the good work the donation you made can do in the world.
+Unwrapped gift cards include the entire spectrum of Oxfam's work from safe water in schools to training for a farmer to grow climate-resilient crops.
+Your friends will receive a card detailing the present you bought them, and your donation goes to support those who need it most.
+Find out more on the Oxfam Unwrapped website.

 Yes.
 As a volunteer, your time, skills, energy and experience will extend Oxfam's capacity to achieve our goals and provide you with an opportunity to gain and share skills in a wide range of areas.
 Volunteers often work alongside staff in our offices in Auckland and Wellington, and support campaigns and events in their communities.
 Working hours can be flexible and you don't have to commit to a long-term position.
 Find out more about volunteering with Oxfam.